-To declare a Specialization in one of the foci above the student must contact the Department Chair or representative.
-A student is encouraged to declare a Specialization, should they choose to do so, after the second term of the first academic year.
+To declare a Specialization in one of the above departments, the student must contact the Department Chair or representative.
+A student is encouraged, but not required, to declare a Specialization after the second term of the first academic year.

-Much of the BA program design is partly inspired by the Oxford style program.
-The Oxford style pedagogically places much of the responsibility of learning on the student’s initiative to explore ideas, practices and solutions as individuals and yet carefully guided via a “mentored” manner.
-To that end, although there are required examinations within each course, the composition of these exams are largely based on essays and projects for which the student can be rewarded by our crypto-token, GCA$Y. To learn more about our crypto-education-economy or “eco-system” we encourage you to familiarize yourself with this page.
+Much of the BA program design is inspired by the Oxford style program.
+The Oxford style places much of the responsibility for learning within the student’s initiative to explore ideas, practices and solutions, while being carefully mentored.
+For that reason, though there are required examinations within each course, the composition of these exams is largely based on essays and projects.
+Additionally, students can be awarded GCA$Y, our school’s crypto-token, for their coursework.
+To learn more about our crypto-education-economy or “eco-system” we encourage you to familiarize yourself with this page.

-The GCAS College student should expect to spend six hours per week in the live online or in-person seminars (at the GCAS Dublin campus).
+The GCAS College student should expect to spend six hours per week in live online seminars or in-person seminars at the GCAS Dublin campus.
 We expect the student to be fully committed to the program.

 At the end of each academic year, the student is required to take yearly comprehensive examinations.
 These exams must be proctored either in person or by an authorized proctor arranged by GCAS College in consultation with the student.
-This is to ensure quality and that our standards of academic rigor are met or exceeded, which is modeled off of the Oxford tutorial paradigm.
+This is to ensure quality and see that our standards of academic rigor are met or exceeded, standards which are modeled on the Oxford tutorial paradigm.

 At the conclusion of three years of course and seminar work, the student must successfully complete the Bachelor Comprehensive Examinations.
 The student must successfully pass the Bachelor Comprehensive Examinations in order to graduate from GCAS College Dublin.
 These examinations must be taken in person or by an authorized proctor arranged by GCAS College in consultation with the student.

-In addition to completing the Bachelor Comprehensive Examinations (BCE) the student must successfully defend their Bachelor thesis in the Bachelor thesis defense examination.
+In addition to completing the Bachelor Comprehensive Examinations (BCE) the student must successfully defend their Bachelor’s thesis in the Bachelor’s Thesis Defense Examination.
 This defense is designed to demonstrate the student’s unique academic contribution.
-For more information please see the Handbook under Bachelor Comprehensive Examinations [LINK FORTHCOMING].

-As you can see from our emphases on each student and their potential to improve both themselves and the larger human community, GCAS College takes seriously our belief that rigorous education can change the world.
+As clearly visible our emphases on individual students and their potential to improve both themselves and the larger human community, GCAS College takes seriously our belief that rigorous education can change the world.
 We take seriously our responsibility to recruit and support students to maximize their individual and collective gifts to make the world a better place.

 To that end, the GCAS College Dublin Education Commission is pleased to offer the world our Bachelor Program in Interdisciplinary Studies (BAis).
-Finally, it is important to inform the public that GCAS College Dublin is authorized to grant our own BA degree, however, we are not, at this time, accredited by any external agency.
-Having said this, as we process our application for accreditation, we believe our program to be the highest quality and is to maintain that quality our program is annually and rigorously assessed by experts: by the BAPC commission, faculty, and student evaluations as well as an external review by any necessary experts.
+Finally, it is important to inform the public that GCAS College Dublin is authorized to grant our own BA degree, we are not, at this time, accredited by any external agency.
+However, as we seek accredited validation, we vow to always maintain the highest quality program and to maintain that quality our program is rigorously evaluated by experts: by the BAPC commission, faculty, and student evaluations as well as an external review by any necessary experts.